toughpixels/toughpixels.github.io/content/tips/website-basics-for-non-profits/index.md

 ### Stability

 Sites for long lasting public institutions are hard to keep current.
-Government institutions are one of the last bastions of 90s web design, and non-profits have a fraction of those resources.
-There are two facets of stability to be aware of: security and ease of maintainance.
+Government institutions are among of the last bastions of 90's web design, and non-profits have a fraction of those resources.
+There are three facets of website stability to be aware of are: security, ease of maintenance, and aesthetics.

 #### Security
 We've worked with organizations getting hacked on a weekly basis because their site was using cutting edge technology - from 15 years ago.
 Technology constantly evolves and what is safe today will be harder to secure tomorrow.
 This is doubly true if your organization has a database.

-There are three security concerns for most non-profits
+There are three primary security concerns for most websites:
-1. Keeping organizational data safe
+1. Keeping private data safe
 1. Preventing the site from giving users evil code
-1. Preventing the resources used for the site from hosting other more evil sites
+1. Preventing the resources used for the site from being used by unauthorized people

 Questions to consider:
-Does my organization need a database?
+- Does my organization need a database?
 What data does the organization need to keep?
-Are there administrative tools my organization wants built into the website?
+- Are there administrative tools my organization wants built into the website?
 Who uses those tools?
+Do they really need to be built into a website?

 ##### The Best Security, No Security

-We think the best
+We think the best way to create a secure website is to simply have no secrets.
+If all your information is publicly available

 ####